kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 Vehicle chassis systems work together to react handling loads in a desirable way.
 The relationship between the front and rear axles is clear when analyzing the side-view geometry.
-Four wheel braking is a full vehicle event, meaning that load paths from both the front and rear axles must be considered to understand the longitudinal dynamics.
+Four wheel braking is a full vehicle event, meaning the load paths from both front and rear axles must be considered to understand the longitudinal dynamics.

-To gain an appreciation of these longitudinal interactions, we will analyze the side-view suspension geometry of the Acura RSX.
+To gain an appreciation of these interactions, we will analyze the side-view suspension geometry of the Acura RSX.
 The definition of 'anti' geometry and the existence of a pitch centre is discussed.

 ## Suspension design